harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

   default = "Replace with your API Key created during pre-requsite"
 }
 ```
-3. Also, please change the place holders for PostgresCDC and BigquerySink connectors.
+3. Also, please change the place holders for PostgresCDC and BigquerySink connectors where in you need to fill the details of you connection like hostname,topic etc..

 4. We Use postgresDB to fetch the Click data of the User.
 Make sure you have columns like userID,liked,shared(whether the user had liked or shared the content or not.Basically a yes or no column.)